cozis/ToastyFS/README.md

 - Cross-platform (runs on Windows and Linux)
 - Automatic Replication & Self-Healing
-- Automatic content deduplication: File contents are de-duplicated automatically with content-addressing.
+- Automatic content deduplication via internal content-addressing
-- Configurable chunk sizes: Each file can have different chunk size optimized for its use case
+- Configurable file chunk sizes
-- Zero dependencies: Pure C implementation with no external libraries
+- Small and understandable

 But ToastyFS is still in early development, so here are the missing features: